Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Overview of Dataset Obfuscation

 \section{Overview of Dataset Obfuscation}

 This section introduces important definitions in each step of the obfuscation model and key performance used to evaluate the impacts on the resultant models in the crafted experiments.

-\begin{itemize} \item \textbf{Model Training} \end{itemize} Given a dataset $T=\{t_i,l_i\}$ with $t_i$ being the $i$-th sample in the dataset and $l_i$ being the label of the sample, the model weights $W$ can be trained with the training function $\mathcal F$.
+\begin{itemize} \item \textbf{Model Training} \end{itemize} Given a model $\mathcal{M}$ and a dataset $T=\{t_i,l_i\}$ with $t_i$ being the $i$-th sample in the dataset and $l_i$ being the label of the sample, the model weights $W$ can be trained with the training function $\mathcal F$.

 The trained weights $W$ can be tested on a testing dataset $T_e$ and evaluated with the model prediction accuracy $\mathcal A(W)$.

 \begin{itemize} \item \textbf{Data Obfuscation} \end{itemize} We consider a uniform obfuscation of training data where IID noises are added to the training data, denoted by $T'=\text{ }\mathcal O(T)$.
 The obfuscation function $\mathcal O(T)$ can be given by